How to Plan an Amazing Seattle to San Francisco Road Trip

 Formed almost 8,000 years ago, Crater Lake is the result of the eruption of Mount Mazama, which used to stand where the crater is today.
 The eruption caused the volcano to collapse, and here we are.

-We think this stop is worth a day or less.
+We think this stop is worth a day or less on your road trip.
 It’s beautiful, but there’s really only a couple of things to do in the area, and anything more than a day is probably better spent elsewhere.

 Heads up: There are very, very few places to stay near Crater Lake.
 There are the campgrounds – Mazama Campground is the main one – and there’s the Crater Lake Lodge.
 Other than that, there’s not a whole lot.
 Book early!